matifraga/GamerNet/README.md

 Nice!
 You've deployed your (first?) contract.

-Now you can open a truffle console and play arount like this
+Now you can open a truffle console and play around like this

 ```
 $ truffle console